IndrajeetPatil/groupedstats/README.md

 #> 12 0.955     ns
 ```

-The same function can also be used to get model summaries instead of
+The same function can also be used to get model summaries instead of a
 tidy dataframe containing results-

 ``` r